 Qualifications & Memberships

-I am registered as a Clinical Counsellor and member of the Psychotherapy and Counselling Federation of Australia (PACFA) which has rigorous ethical and professional development standards and requirements to maintain registration.
+I hold Clinical registration with the Psychotherapy and Counselling Federation of Australia (PACFA) which has rigorous ethical and professional development standards.

 I am also a trainee member of the Australia and New Zealand Association of Psychotherapy (ANZAP)

-I draw from and integrate my experience and training in a range of evidence-based models of therapy that includes long-term psychotherapy, in combination with more focused and practical approaches.
+I draw from and integrate my experience and training in a range of evidence-based models of counselling and psychotherapy, combining long-term psychotherapy, in combination with more focused and short-term practical approaches.

 • Attachment Theory